knaidu/problem-solving/hash_tables/k_most_frequent_strings.md

 # K most frequent strings
 You are given an array if non-distinct strings.
-Find the k most frequently occuring strings.
+Find the k most frequently occurring strings.

 ## Solution
 - Use a hash table to count the frequencies of each of the strings